spack/spack-monitor/docs/getting_started/api.rst

     }

-We don't represent output here, as it's captured and stored with ``BuildPhase`` objects.
 The environment is read in, filtered to a list to include only ``SPACK_*`` variables, and split into key value pairs, and the package full hash is provided to look up.
 If any information does not